peter88213/nv_themes/README.md

 ![Screenshot](docs/Screenshots/screen01.png)

+## If you just want a dark mode

+If you just want a dark mode for *novelibre*, do install the [nv_dark](https://github.com/peter88213/nv_dark/) plugin instead of *nv_themes*.
+Changing the theme is not enough to get a dark mode.
+You also need a modified color palette so that the colored text stands out against the dark background. *nv_dark* comes with such a color palette.

 ## Side note

 Actually, this plugin is more intended for Linux, where the default theme looks pretty stale, and there are plenty of desktops, each with a different look.